KludgeKML/unenviable/README.md

 In the config/ directory of your rails app, the file unenviable.yml should contain values like these:

     GOOGLE_MAPS_ENDPOINT:
        description:
        required: development, test, staging, production
     TEST_DISABLE_HTTPS:
        description: Disables the HTTPS section of tests
        forbidden: production
        initial_value: false

 The structure is:

     <ENV VAR NAME>:
       description: <description of what the variable is used for>
       required: <optional, comma-separated list of environments that need the var to be set>
       forbidden: <optional, comma-separated list of environments in which the var must not be set>
       initial_value: <optional, initial value to suggest the variable is set to if missing>

 ### TOOLS:

+unenviable can be called from a command line.

+    $ unenviable check

-unenviable can be called from a post-checkout or merge hook, and will compare the current environment to the one specified in the file.
+...can provide a post-checkout or merge hook, comparing the current environment to the one specified in the file.

+    $ unenviable generate

+...will make a .env file with required variables (optional ones will be commented out, descriptions will be included with each variable and initial values will be included)